IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

           interval: 45m
    ```

-   Automatic updates of your IBM Operator Catalog can be disabled by removing the polling attribute, `spec.updateStrategy.registryPoll`.
+   Automatic updates of your IBM Operator Catalog can be disabled by removing the polling attribute `spec.updateStrategy.registryPoll`.
    To disable automatic updates, remove the following parameters in the IBM Operator Catalog source YAML under the `spec` field:

    ```yaml